 Cameron Taylor joined the investigative team at KSHB in December of 2021.

 Before moving to Kansas City, Cameron spent seven years working in various markets in Tennessee including Nashville.
-It was there he created a cold case series and covered some of the biggest stories of his career like the Christmas Day bombing.
+It was there he created a cold case series and covered some of the biggest stories of his career like the Christmas Day bombing in downtown Nashville.

-It was also in Nashville that Cameron met his soon-to-be wife and adopted his golden retriever named Banks.
+It was also in Nashville that Cameron met his wife and adopted his golden retriever named Banks.
+Shortly after his wedding, Cameron and his wife adopted a golden doodle named Barney from a rescue outside of St. Louis.

 Cameron got his start in Panama City Beach, Florida, after graduating from the University of Florida.
 Go Gators!
 He’s originally from Tampa.